 Eligibility Criteria for Law After Engineering

 Meeting the eligibility criteria for law admissions in India is extremely important.
 All the interested candidates must ensure that they qualify for the prerequisites that are set by each college or university that they have targeted for admission.
 In general, the conditions of eligibility for all the colleges are similar but some institutions may have certain additional parameters for shortlisting the applicants.
 Here are the basic eligibility criteria for law admissions that are followed by almost all the major colleges in India.

 - The candidate must have completed a degree in B.Tech or B.E.
 (Bachelor of Engineering) from a university or a college that is approved and recognised by the UGC (University Grants Commission) and the AICTE (All India Council for Technical Education).

-- It is mandatory for the students to have scored passing marks in the exams of all the subjects that he/ she has undertaken in the undergraduate degree.
+- It is mandatory for the students to have scored passing marks in the exams of all the subjects that he/ she has undertaken in their undergraduate degree.

 - Almost all the colleges require applicants to have secured a minimum of 45 per cent to 50 per cent marks in aggregate in their bachelor’s degree.
 Some relaxation is given to students who belong to the reserved categories.

 - Since B.Tech graduates already have a bachelor’s degree, they can apply for admission to Bachelor of Law (LL.B) instead of going for an integrated law course.
 This will help them in completing the degree in less time.

 - If the selected colleges or institutions conduct their LL.B admissions on the basis of the candidate’s score in a law entrance exam, the student will have to appear for that particular entrance examination within the given deadline.
 Some colleges accept national-level law entrance exams while some organise their individual tests.
 Some state-level law exams are also considered by some universities.

 Best Colleges for Pursuing Law after Engineering